 While guidelines vary, the brewing method basically consists of water at high temperature and long steeping time.

 The history of wakoucha

 Surprisingly, Japanese black tea has a long history.
 Japan has even exported black tea in the past!

 During the Meiji Restoration (1868 to 1912), the government decided that Japan should produce black tea because it was valued in Europe and America.
-Hence the first attempt was made with the help of a Chinese tea specialist, but unfortunately the resulting black tea didn’t have a good enough quality.
+Hence the first attempt was made with the help of Chinese tea specialists, but unfortunately the resulting black tea didn’t have a good enough quality.

-Later on, a better quality tea was made through techniques from India as well as tea plants from the assamica variety.
+Later on thanks to Tada Motokichi, better quality tea was made through techniques from India as well as tea plants from the assamica variety.
 This marked the beginning of Japan’s development of cultivars meant for black tea production in Japan.

 The decline of Japanese black tea production happened in 1971 when the liberalization of imports took place.
 Reduced tariffs meant more competition from imported black tea (the Japanese had been drinking black tea by then, and they still do so, although not as much as green tea) and Japanese farmers just couldn’t keep up with the way that markets had changed.

 It wasn’t until recent years that Japanese black tea production was revived.
 Now the focus is on black tea that is distinctly Japanese, and the hope is for it to be recognized internationally as well.

 Have you tried Japanese black tea?
 And if so, did you like it?